moralesalberto/cocoa_drawing/README.md

 }
 ```

 We have defined two methods for our drawRect: method.
-We the one to fill the whole are in red:
+One of the methods is to fill the whole are in red:

 ``` objective-c
 -(void) fillBackgroundColorOfRect:(NSRect) rect {